-While most clinics operate traditional opening hours, you may be required to be on call, especially if you work in a hospital setting.
+While most clinics operate traditional opening hours, you may be required to be on call, especially if you work as a Dental Nurse in a hospital setting.

-This is an important role as it primarily supports the vulnerable or those with disabilities whose oral hygiene would suffer without care.
+This is an important Dental Nurse role as it primarily supports the vulnerable or those with disabilities whose oral hygiene would suffer without care.

-Your role is to assess their dental hygiene and make recommendations for treatment should any be required.
+Your dental nursing role, in this instance, is to assess their dental hygiene and make recommendations for treatment should any be required.

-Once you are qualified you have the option of taking your career in one of three directions.
+Once you are qualified as a Dental Nurse, you have the option of taking your career in one of three directions.

-There are specific courses available for those looking to become a dental receptionist.
+There are specific courses available for Dental Nurses looking to become a Dental Receptionist.
 This training will help you understand how to deal with enquiries, train you in the correct telephone manner and how to deal with complaints.

-After working as a dental nurse for a few years, some people choose to become a practice manager.
-Practice managers oversee the dental practice.
+After working as a Dental Nurse for a few years, some people choose to become a Dental Practice Manager.
+Practice Managers oversee the dental practice.
 It’s a demanding role, requiring exemplary organisational and planning skills.
-In addition to managing staff and the day-to-day functioning of the practice, they also have to make sure government legislation is followed correctly.
+In addition to managing staff and the day-to-day functioning of the dental practice, they also have to make sure government legislation is followed correctly.

-Much like training to be a medical doctor, training to be a dentist requires at least 5 GCSEs grade A-C in English, maths, and the sciences.
+Much like training to be a Medical Doctor, training to be a Dentist requires at least 5 GCSEs grade A-C/4-9 in English, Maths, and the sciences.

-However, check with the universities you want to apply to first.
+However, check with the universities you want to apply for a Dental Nurse degree at first.
 Alternatively, an Access to HE Diploma could get you in.

-Regardless of the route you may take in the future, for now an exciting and rewarding career awaits you.
+Regardless of the route you may take in the future, for now, an exciting and rewarding dental nursing career awaits you.